 - I accept my full emotional range.
 I am a human being, I get angry, and I yell from time to time, and it is okay.
 I get impatient, and I lose it, and I accept that these things will happen.
 I don’t hate myself for it.

 - I listen to what my emotions are telling me.
 When I get angry, frustrated, anxious, or tense, it’s because my needs are unmet.
 I ask myself what these needs are, and I recalculate my path for a better chance to have them met.

 - I communicate my needs.
 Instead of telling those around what they did to undermine my needs, I tell them what I need from them to make my life more beautiful.
 I ask for help.

 - I don’t imprison people in my requests.
 My requests are true requests; “no” is a legitimate answer.
 If someone chooses not to help me – that’s fine.

 - I don’t imprison myself in other people’s demands.
 I experience everything as a request, and I am free to say “no” whenever meeting one’s request undermines my needs.

 - I practice gratitude.
 I’m focused on the “good,” I search for it, and I made a habit of finding it, even when it’s not so visible.

 - I understand that everything that I do is a choice.
 Nothing abides me.
 When choices don’t make me happy, I rethink and create a new choice.

 I experience myself as an autonomous person.
 My life is mine, my needs are mine, and it is up to me to make me happy.
 And you know what?
 When I am happy – those around me are happier, and with this cycle of happiness, we’re all focused on each other, and our connection and our bonds are unbreakable.

-If you want to learn how you can achieve this, join the Island of Peace, my membership group, where I teach Mindful living and parenting through NVC.
+If you want to learn how you can achieve this, join the Positive Parenting VIP, my membership group, where I teach Mindful living and parenting through NVC.